dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Overview of the EAP-EDHOC Conversation

-The EDHOC protocol runs between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
+The EDHOC protocol running between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
 EAP-EDHOC uses all messages in the exchange, and message_4 is mandatory, as an